Updated November 2020

-According to a Gartner report from late last year, 36% of marketing leaders have deployed internal brand advocacy or employee ambassador programs, and another 27% plan to implement one this year.
+According to a 2016 Gartner report, 36% of marketing leaders have deployed internal brand advocacy or employee ambassador programs, and another 27% plan to implement one this year.
 The Gartner team suggests that one of the key drivers of this increased activity is related to the dip in organic social post reach and to the increased reach of social messages.

 - Engaged employees more deeply in their work and the organization's mission (43%)